Top Minneapolis police official demoted over 'white boys' comment

 He said he planned on taking some personal time away from the department as he decided his future.

+Knight’s demotion comes at a particularly sensitive time for the MPD, which found itself in the international spotlight in May after the death of George Floyd at the hands of four since-fired officers.

+While the department recently hired one of its most diverse recruit class in recent years.
+But critics point out that Minneapolis still lags behind other cities of similar size and racial makeup, with less than a quarter of the force being ethnic minorities.

-In Sunday’s story, Knight took a dim view of the department’s efforts to add diversity, saying that if the MPD continues to employ the same tactics to recruit, train and promote ethnic minorities and women on the force then “you’re just going to get the same old white boys.”
+In Sunday’s story, Knight took a dim view of the department’s efforts to add diversity, saying that if the MPD continues to employ the same tactics to recruit, train and promote then “you’re just going to get the same old white boys.”

-The backlash to Knight’s comments was almost immediate, with some in the rank-and-file taking to social media to vent their frustrations about a term that was unnecessarily divisive.
+Inside the department, the backlash to Knight’s comments was swift and intense, with some rank-and-file officers taking to social media to decry the use of the phrase “white boys” that some saw as unnecessarily divisive.

 Arradondo sent out a departmentwide e-mail around midday Sunday saying the matter was “being addressed internally.”